 I personally loved the discontinued version of GS and riding it long distance for over 20 days I did understand the machine better.
 It is a great engine altogether with the best comfort.
 In a country like Nepal where import duty for foreign brands goes up to 300 %, there is minimal after sales services.
 Like India, Nepal also believes in Jugaar and that is how many motorcycles in Nepal is running in the roads of Kathmandu.

 Very soon the shaft will be changed and replaced with a new one; till then, the beauty will rest in the garage.
 Without a doubt, once the motorcycle is repaired we will hit the road again.
 I recall the experience and smile.
 Troubles? no problem!

-Edited by: Lilu KC – Consultant and freelance writer and Photographer
+Edited by: Lilu KC – Writer and Photographer